HeardLibrary/digital-scholarship/manage/control/github/pages-urls.md

 185.199.111.153
 ```

-After this step, your apex domain should be connected to your GitHub site (i.e. `junitaschmidt.info` should lead to the website at `schmidtresearch.github.io/lab/`)
+After this step, your apex domain should be connected to your GitHub site (i.e. `juanitaschmidt.info` should lead to the website at `schmidtresearch.github.io/lab/`)

 5\.
 To enable the `www` subdomain, continue editing records in your DNS provider's website.
 Create a `CNAME` record with a value that is the subdomain of the site.
 Juanita would use `schmidtresearch.github.io` (without the repo name subpath).
-After this is complete, both `junitaschmidt.info` and `www.junitaschmidt.info` should cause the user to land on the GitHub pages site at `schmidtresearch.github.io/lab/`.
+After this is complete, both `junitaschmidt.info` and `www.juanitaschmidt.info` should cause the user to land on the GitHub pages site at `schmidtresearch.github.io/lab/`.

 6\.
 Go to GitHub Desktop and pull the repository to download the DNS configuration file to your local drive.